Cannabis Vaporizing 101: What Temperature Is Best?

 - The type of vaporizer you use.

-Hazekamp’s research shows that you are inhaling terpenes at low temperatures, but that means you experience milder high.
+Hazekamp’s research shows that you inhale terpenes at low temperatures, which means you experience a milder high.
 On the other hand, the higher temperatures produce more potent THC effects.
-Because temperatures above 455°F (235°C) will burn harshly, you can conclude the lower temperatures are safer than the higher numbers.
+Because temperatures above 455°F (235°C) will burn harshly, you can conclude that the lower temperatures are safer than the higher numbers.

-If this sounds confusing, you should know that there is an optimal temperature for each of the major cannabinoids and terpenoids.
-Without going into that, you must remember that vaporizers bring the marijuana to a “boil” where the cannabinoids evaporate leaving behind the plant debris.
+If this sounds confusing, keep in mind that there is an optimal temperature for each of the major cannabinoids and terpenoids.
+Without going into that, you must remember that vaporizers bring the marijuana to a “boil” where the cannabinoids evaporate, leaving behind the plant debris.

 Why does temperature matter?

-Different components of marijuana vaporize at different temperatures.
+Different components of marijuana vaporize at various temperatures.
 You’ll miss the high if the temperature is too low, and you produce unwanted elements when you burn too hot.

 Researchers at Steep Hills labs determined the following boiling points for cannabinoids: